-The Tropics refer to the equatorial region of Earth that extends across five continents including parts of Central and South America, Africa, Asia, and Australia and includes marine ecosystems between the Tropics of Cancer and Capricorn.
+The Tropics refers to the equatorial region of Earth that extends across five continents including parts of Central and South America, Africa, Asia, and Australia and includes marine ecosystems between the Tropics of Cancer and Capricorn.
 Tropical ecosystems are synonymous with biodiversity.
 Nearly two-thirds of all known species inhabit these dense rain forests, tropical savannas, coastal mangroves, and rich coral reefs.

 The health of tropical ecosystems is being impacted by multiple stressors ranging from deforestation and the degradation of habitats to climate change.
 The conservation of these ecosystems is one of the greatest ecological challenges the global community will face in the coming decades.
 BRI and the Tropical Program contribute to this effort through participation in collaborative research and conservation initiatives designed to identify new and emerging stressors and to inform stakeholders and policymakers about our science.

 BRI’s Tropical Program is involved in a wide variety of research and conservation initiatives intended to improve our understanding of how environmental contaminants impact ecosystem and human health in the tropics.
 Many of these initiatives are interdisciplinary in nature and include collaborators from national agencies within tropical countries as well as local and international conservation organizations.
 Several BRI programs including the Songbirds, Mammal, and Wetland Programs contribute to these efforts.

 Fish consumption is the primary pathway through which humans become exposed to mercury.
 Many national and international health organizations recognize the risks associated with a diet high in fish and international guidelines for the maximum amount of Hg in fish have been established.
 BRI's Tropical Program works with local researchers in multiple countries to identify 'hotspots' of mercury accumulation where mercury concentrations represent a risk to human and ecosystem health.
 Below are representative research projects with a focus on fish and human health: